jarekbryk/careerslinks/README.md

 ## Funding, placements, CVs, careers

-This is a collection of links about sources of funding (placements and postgraduate) and  career advice I have collected to be able to send students who ask me about this to this central place.
-I tried to make it more UK-centred compared to what is available on the web already (very much US-centred).
+This is a collection of links about sources of funding (placements and postgraduate) and  career advice I have collected, mainly to be able to send students who ask me about this to this central place.
+I have tried to make it more UK-centred compared to what is available on the web already.
 PRs welcome!

 ### If you overwhelmed by all this, start with these four:

 –	[Dieter Lukas’ academic life and career thoughts](https://dieterlukas.github.io/academiccareer.html).
 Dieter Lukas is an old pal of mine and I like what he says :-)

-–	[Dieter Lukas](http://dieterlukas.strikingly.com/)' massive lists of funding opportunities, with focus on early-career researchers (scroll down to “Resources” section)
+–	[Dieter Lukas' massive lists of funding opportunities](http://dieterlukas.strikingly.com/), with focus on early-career researchers (scroll down to “Resources” section)

 –	["Into Biology" list of placements and advice](http://intobiology.org.uk/summer-vacation-placements/), dedicated to undergraduates, UK-centered

-–	If you’re thinking of an academic research career with the goal of being a lecturer, think again and prepare extensively and very carefully, because you will most likely fail: [Taylor, J. Q. et al. Avoiding a lost generation of scientists. eLife 5, 1–5 (2016)](https://elifesciences.org/articles/17393).
-Read this report as well: [2014 report on comparison of different academic careers structure and opportunities in different European countries.](http://www.ub.edu/portal/documents/34829/458399/LERU_AP17_tenure_track_final%5B1%5D.pdf/71d48297-0158-4785-bbcf-b2976575e769)
+–	If you’re thinking of an academic research career with the goal of being a lecturer, **think again**.
+Prepare extensively and very carefully, because you will most likely fail: [Taylor, J. Q. et al. Avoiding a lost generation of scientists. eLife 5, 1–5 (2016)](https://elifesciences.org/articles/17393).
+Read this report as well: [2014 report on comparison of different academic careers structure and opportunities in different European countries](http://www.ub.edu/portal/documents/34829/458399/LERU_AP17_tenure_track_final%5B1%5D.pdf/71d48297-0158-4785-bbcf-b2976575e769).

 ### General

 –	["Into Biology" list of placements and advice](http://intobiology.org.uk/summer-vacation-placements/), dedicated to undergraduates, UK-centered

-–	[Dieter Lukas](http://dieterlukas.strikingly.com/)' massive lists of funding opportunities, with focus on early-career researchers (scroll down to “Resources” section)
+–	[Dieter Lukas' massive lists of funding opportunities](http://dieterlukas.strikingly.com/), with focus on early-career researchers (scroll down to “Resources” section)

 –	[Resources for undergraduates from the British Ecological Society](https://www.britishecologicalsociety.org/learning-and-resources/career-development/undergraduates/)